MicrosoftDocs/visualstudio-docs/docs/ide/how-to-update-existing-templates.md

     The **Export Template Wizard** opens.

-1. Follow the prompts in the wizard to export the template as a .zip file, then place the .zip file in the following directory: %USERPROFILE%\Documents\Visual Studio <version>\Templates\ProjectTemplates.
+1. Follow the prompts in the wizard to export the template as a .zip file.
+If you did not select the option **Automatically import the template into Visual Studio**, place the .zip file in the following directory: %USERPROFILE%\Documents\Visual Studio <version>\Templates\ProjectTemplates.

 1. Delete the old template .zip file.